 Luggage – each participant is permitted two pieces of durable luggage, any combination of duffle bags and suitcases weighing no more than 40 pounds each.
 You’ll get official OTET luggage tags for your bags before the ride.
 Luggage is transported between hotels each day.

 Training – while we will be available to provide you with vehicle support, this is a bicycle tour and not a van tour!
 We want everyone to ride the entire 326 miles on bicycle over the course of the week.
 Make sure you are physically ready to ride 40-65 miles a day for a week.

 Pace – we do not expect all riders to move as a group or at the same pace.
-Ride your pace but plan accordingly for the mileage each day so you arrive by 4:00 (5:00 on Saturday).
+Ride your pace but plan accordingly for the mileage each day so you arrive by 4:00 (5:00 on Day 1, the longest mileage day).
 If you are going to be later than 4:00, let us know that morning if possible, or use the list of numbers on the bicycle i.d. card to call us and let us know.

 Helmets & Illumination – every rider must ride wearing an approved helmet.
 No exceptions.
 There is simply too much research regarding serious and even fatal injuries when not riding with a helmet.
 Also, while we will not be riding at night, rear lighting is still very important.
 Have a quality blinker and extra batteries especially for our short rides through the major cities.
 We also recommend a front light that blinks.

 Water Bottles & Hydration – if you have ridden days of 40-70 miles prior, this will not be a strenuous trip but it is critical that you stay hydrated.
 We highly recommend drinking a few sips of fluid every 10-15 minutes, consuming a water bottle each hour.
 Need water…just ask us.
 We have sealed bottles of water for you in our vehicles and at all SAG stops.